-The MSI program at the University of Michigan School of Information offers a track and group settings in which I can excel.
-With state-of-art facilities, talented and devoted faculty, and a fine academic atmosphere, it has achieved high prestige and respect ever since its founding.
-I will be equipped with knowledge related to my practice and have the freedom to tailor my own study plan to build my skill sets brick by brick.
-Courses such as Fundamentals of Human Behavior, Human Interaction in Information Retrieval, User-Generated Content, and Natural Language Processing especially suit my needs.
-I appreciate the collaboration with the community in Ann Arbor and the variety of partnerships with companies and non-profit organizations that will provide me with hands-on opportunities to put what I learn to the test.
-Reviewing alumni, faculty, and student profiles on the website, I was excited to discover a strong commonality between many of the people's interests and my own: students and teachers at UMSI believe that technology can be used to craft a better world and reshape the interaction between people and information.
-The UMSI community creates a feeling of identification for me, as well as a sense of excitement at joining others in contributing my understanding of linguistics and other professional skills to the betterment of my class.
+Based on these academic and professional objectives, the MSI program of the University of Michigan School of Information is my best choice because it offers a track and group settings in which I can excel.
+Esteemed with state-of-art facilities, talented and devoted faculty, qualified education and fine academic atmosphere, it has achieved high prestige and respect ever since its foundation.
+I will be equipped with the knowledge highly related to the practice and have the freedom to tailor my own study plan to build my skill sets brick by brick.
+The foundation courses such as Fundamentals of Human Behavior, Human Interaction in Information Retrieval, User-Generated Content and Natural Language Processing, especially suit my future needs.
+At the same time, I'm very appreciating your collaboration with the community at Ann Abor, and a variety of partnership with companies and non-profit organizations that will provide me with hands-on opportunities to put what I learned into test.
+Additionally, I am particularly fascinated by your program due to the welcoming and diverse community of your campus.
+During my review of alumni, faculty and student profiles on the website of the School of Information, I was excited to discover a strong commonality between many of the people's interests and my own.
+Students and teachers of UMSI believe that technology can be used to craft a better world and reshape the interaction between people and information.
+This idea aligns with my academic interest and career goal.
+The UMSI community creates a feeling of identification for me, as well as a sense of excitement to join others in contributing my understanding of linguistics and other professional skills to the betterment of my class.

-In addition, I discovered many student groups that are attractive to me.
-For example, A2 Data Drive's goal of increasing data literacy in the community and working with non-profits meshes with my desire to serve others in the community.
-I would also like to find a place in the Queer STS Reading Club, which reminds me of past inspiring experiences at readers' meetings in my university.
+Also, I discovered many student groups that are attractive to me, and which I hope to join upon acceptance to your university.
+For example, A2 Data Drive's goal of increasing data literacy in the community and working with non-profits agrees with my will to serve others in the community.
+I would also like to find a place in the Queer STS Reading Club, which reminds me of my past inspiring experiences at reader's meetings in my university.
 Surely this is an opportunity to collaborate, build skills, and develop lifelong networks of friends and colleagues.
-My life at the University of Michigan will be wonderful and rewarding, since it provides such a perfect learning environment for me to dive into the study of information.
+Thus I firmly believe that my life in University of Michigan will be wonderful and rewarding, since it provides such a perfect learning environment for me to dive into the study of information.